hashicorp/terraform-provider-aws/website/docs/r/ec2_fleet.html.markdown

     * `min` - (Optional) The minimum amount of accelerator memory, in MiB.
 To specify no minimum limit, omit this parameter.
     * `max` - (Optional) The maximum amount of accelerator memory, in MiB.
 To specify no maximum limit, omit this parameter.
 * `accelerator_types` - (Optional) The accelerator types that must be on the instance type.
 Default is any accelerator type.
 * `allowed_instance_types` - (Optional) The instance types to apply your specified attributes against.
 All other instance types are ignored, even if they match your specified attributes.
-You can use strings with one or more wild cards, represented by an asterisk (\*).
+You can use strings with one or more wild cards,represented by an asterisk (\*).
 The following are examples: `c5*`, `m5a.*`, `r*`, `*3*`.
 For example, if you specify `c5*`, you are excluding the entire C5 instance family, which includes all C5a and C5n instance types.
 If you specify `m5a.*`, you are excluding all the M5a instance types, but not the M5n instance types.
 Maximum of 400 entries in the list; each entry is limited to 30 characters.
 Default is no excluded instance types.
 Default is any instance type.

     If you specify `AllowedInstanceTypes`, you can't specify `ExcludedInstanceTypes`.